Armed man outside UN arrested after standoff, lockdown

 People inside U.N. headquarters were initially told to shelter in place, but were later allowed to move about the complex and come and go from other entrances.
 The U.N.
 General Assembly and Security Council were both in session Thursday.

-U.N. spokesperson Stéphane Dujarric said there was “zero indication” the man was a current or former U.N. employee.
+U.N. spokesperson Stéphane Dujarric said in a statement, “We thank the NYPD for their quick response to the incident and we remain in contact with them as they conduct their investigation.”
+Dujarric said earlier there was “zero indication” the man was a current or former U.N. employee.

 Details including criminal charges weren't immediately available.